SS Commodore (collier)

-The SS Commodore was a British-registered collier.
-She was built at Newcastle-upon-Tyne in 1870 and served with three companies.
+SS Commodore was a British-registered collier.
+She was built at Newcastle upon Tyne in 1870 and served with three companies.
 She was driven into shallow waters off Sheringham, Norfolk on 7 November 1896.
 Local fishermen tried to render assistance but were driven off by gale force winds.
 After the Commodore was driven onto rocks she sent a distress signal and the Sheringham lifeboat Henry Ramey Upcher took off all 14 crew and 3 stranded fishermen.
 The wreck was blown up in 1906 as a hazard to the Sheringham fishing fleet.
 The remains were exposed by storms in September 2021.